Egyptian Cotton vs Sateen Sheets: Differences and Benefits

 What Is Sateen?

 Sateen is also made from cotton fibers, which are made longer by combing or carding.
 The difference between Sateen and traditional cotton is the treatment of these fibers.
 In Sateen, the long cotton fibers are mercerized, meaning soaked in lye (sodium hydroxide) and then in an acid.
 This “seals” the fibers, making them more durable and longer lasting than untreated cotton.
 It also means the fibers used in Sateen take dye better.
 Mercerization gives the fibers a smoother, more reflective surface.
-This process gives Sateen its signature sheen.
+This process gives Sateen its signature shine.

 Sateen is also made from a different weave than traditional cotton.
 Sateen is made from treated cotton fibers instead of natural, satin filament.
 Up close, Sateen appears to have a diagonal weave effect.
 It aims to combine the soft, smooth, luxurious feel of satin with the strength and durability of cotton.